EvitanRelta/reaction-geognn/README.md

   Currently, it's re-embedding the initial bond/bond-angle features instead of propagating, which was what the GeoGNN's code did.

+  > This has been coded out at the `propagate-bond-repr` branch

   These 2 architectures are shown below:

   ![](assets/proposed_geognn_architecture.svg)